Kevin Clifton: Personal life

 Clifton grew up in the small North East Lincolnshire town of Waltham, attending the East Ravendale Primary school, where he was notable for his Michael Jackson impressions.
 He later attended Caistor Grammar School, doing well academically before choosing to pursue his dance career rather than attend the sixth form.

 Clifton has been married three times.
 His first marriage was to a dance partner when he was 20 years old.
 He then married professional dancer Clare Craze.
 They split up in 2010, and their divorce was finalised in 2013.
 He then married fellow professional dancer Karen Hauer, having proposed to her on her birthday, on stage during a performance of Burn the Floor.
 They wed on 11 July 2015.
 On 15 March 2018, Clifton confirmed he and Karen Hauer were no longer together romantically.

 In 2019, it was confirmed that Clifton was dating his most recent Strictly Come Dancing celebrity partner Stacey Dooley.
 In January 2023, Dooley gave birth to their daughter.

 In June 2023, Clifton appeared on BBC One's Who Do You Think You Are?, where he discovered he was a direct descendant of Matooskie, an Indigenous Canadian woman.

-Clifton supports Scunthorpe United and attends games when he can.
+Clifton is a supporter of Scunthorpe United.